omega8cc/boa/docs/FILES-SYMLINK.md

 privileged wrapper to set the data in `static/files/<url>/` aside into the hidden, timestamped archive (below) — `autosymlink --site <url> --account <acct>
---archive-store`, logged as `DELETE/STORE/ARCHIVED` in the task log and as `[APPLY] Archive-store: …` in `autosymlink.log`.
+--archive-store`, logged as `DELETE/STORE/ARCHIVED` in the task log and as `[APPLY] Archive-store: …` in `autosymlink.log`; `DELETE/STORE/NONE` says the site had no store to begin with.
 It **never deletes**.
-Two cases keep the store at its live name on purpose: a store named by a share control file (`static/control/share.*.<site>.info`, another site reads it) — the task warns `DELETE/STORE/LEFT` and the operator decides — and the orphan-archiving switch (`/data/conf/disable_orphan_store_archiving.cnf`, below) — the task says `DELETE/STORE/KEPT`.
-A store left behind by an older backend, by an interrupted delete, or by those two cases is a **ghost**.
+Three cases keep the store at its live name: a store named by a share control file (`static/control/share.*.<site>.info`, another site reads it) — the task warns `DELETE/STORE/LEFT` and the operator decides; a store some live site still reads through its own `files`/`private` link (a clone whose unshare was refused for disk, a renamed site whose re-home did not complete) — the same `DELETE/STORE/LEFT` warning, with an `[ALERT]` in `autosymlink.log` naming the link, and the fix is to re-run that site's unshare, never to move the store; and the orphan-archiving switch (`/data/conf/disable_orphan_store_archiving.cnf`, below) — the task says `DELETE/STORE/KEPT`.
+A failed move (no room on a cross-filesystem archive target, a failed `mv`) is reported as `LEFT` too, with the reason in `autosymlink.log`.
+A store left behind by an older backend, by an interrupted delete, or by those cases — for a delete or for the old name after a rename — is a **ghost**.
 Ghosts are archived aside automatically, in two situations:

 - **Deleted site, name not reused — archived by the nightly sweep.** The nightly auto-fix (`updatesymlinks --auto-fix` with `_AUTOSYMLINK_NIGHTLY=YES`) moves each deleted-site leftover store aside into the same archive and logs an incident.
 It **never deletes**.
-Only a store whose name has **neither a Drush alias nor a vhost** is archived — i.e. a genuinely deleted site.
+Only a store whose name has **neither a Drush alias nor a vhost** is archived — i.e. a genuinely deleted site — and even then not while some live site still reads it through its own link (left in place with an `[ALERT]` naming the link; the same guard as the task-time archive).
 A merely **disabled** site keeps both its alias and its (placeholder) vhost, so it is treated as active and **left in place** — its files stay live for a later re-enable.
 A partial/broken state (only one of alias/vhost present) is reported